 Transparency is a tenet of the network.
 Stellar’s code is open-source and available to anyone’s audit or contribution.
 Many of SDF’s current employees were first inspired to get involved with the technology in their free time or for their own projects.

-A unique algorithm, called the Stellar Consensus Protocol (SCP), keeps everything in sync.
-There are many ways to get agreement across a decentralized system—Bitcoin's visionary proof-of-work method was the first and is still the most famous.
-But, like many first drafts, proof-of-work left room for improvement.
-SCP strives to be better by being configurable, fast, and highly energy efficient.
-If you’re interested in the deep details, you can read the peer-reviewed paper, published by SOSP, the oldest and most prestigious systems conference, for complete technical details.
+This is made possible by a unique algorithm called the Stellar Consensus Protocol (SCP), which keeps everything in sync via Proof-of-Agreement (PoA).
+There are many ways to get agreement, or achieve consensus, across a decentralized system—Bitcoin's visionary Proof-of-Work method was the first and is still the most famous.
+But, like many first drafts, Proof-of-Work left room for improvement.
+PoA and SCP strive to be better by being configurable, fast, and highly energy efficient.
+If you’re interested in the details, you can read our Proof-of-Agreement explainer to see how PoA works or the SCP peer-reviewed paper, published by SOSP (the oldest and most prestigious systems conference), for complete technical details.

-Stellar is currently verified by hundreds of nodes across the globe; the nodes and how they communicate is public information, and anyone can install the Stellar software and join the consensus process.
-This is different than how accounting works at, say, a bank, where a single corporation unilaterally decides what happens, more or less in secret.
+Stellar is currently verified by hundreds of nodes across the globe; the nodes and how they communicate is public information, and anyone can install Stellar Core – an implementation of SCP – to join the consensus process.
+This is different from how accounting works at a centralized institution, where a single authority unilaterally decides what happens, more or less in secret.

 Right above this core layer sits a powerful API called Horizon so that you don’t have to understand the particulars of SCP in order to build on Stellar.
 Simple, well-documented functions allow you to move digital assets using models that you’re used to.
 It’s very easy to transact between accounts, make markets, and issue assets.